psychopy/psychopy/docs/source/general/timing/timingTestByOS.rst

 I'll gradually try to update these tests to include:
     - longer runs (one per night!)
     - a faster Mac
-    - a real-time linux kernel
+    - a real-time Linux kernel